NeilRiver/Tic-Tac-Toe/README.md

-## If you wanna look this project pls into to url
+## If you wanna look this project pls follow this url

 https://neilriver.github.io/Tic-Tac-Toe/